The Vaser Valley

 The Vaser Valley remains a splendid and enchanting place to visit.
 Only time will tell if this surreal site will survive for the next generations to savour.

 I am an enthusiast photographer from a wonderful place of the world called Maramureș.
 This is in Transylvania, Romania.
 While I work and live abroad, I spend as much as I can travelling back home, discovering beauties that so far very few know of.
 I have so far published two Blurb books on the place, covering two main topics: people and nature.
 You can follow my ongoing work on Maramures visiting my website www.worldofmaramures.com.
 Most importantly, just go there and see it all with your own eyes!
-As it happens, true wonders do not last forever and if you read my books you will also understand why.
+As it happens, true wonders do not last forever.